 Major tech giants such as Apple, Etsy, Airbnb, Microsoft, and Amazon have integrated pulse survey apps and platforms into their feedback mechanisms to gauge their employees' perspectives.

-A pulse survey is like a quick check-in to see how your teams are feeling about things.
-It's kind of like taking a "pulse" to get a sense of what's going well and what could use some improvement.
+An employee pulse survey is like a quick check-in to see how your teams are feeling about things.
+It’s not like an "annual engagement survey" but more regular, like taking a “pulse” to get a sense of what’s going well and what could use some improvement.

 Unlike the conventional engagement surveys that arrive in your email occasionally, pulse surveys are succinct, containing a handful of straightforward questions.
 Modern pulse surveys facilitate communication seamlessly; for instance, they can be quickly made and distributed in platforms like Slack.

 The real advantage of pulse surveys lies in their frequency.
-Being conducted perhaps weekly, they enable managers to tap into feedback promptly and detect patterns or trends.
+Being conducted daily or weekly, they enable managers to tap into feedback promptly and detect patterns or trends.

 Streamlining Your Processes and Bolstering Collaboration